cb-defi-notifs/SigmaGmbH-swisstronik-librustgo-6b420bc5/README.md

 It allows you to compile, initialize and execute EVM smart contracts from Go applications, in particular from [x/evm](https://github.com/CosmWasm/wasmd/tree/master/x/wasm).

+## Build SGX-EVM & SGX-Wrapper

+Ensure that SGX SDK was installed to `/opt/intel/` directory

+Then run:
+`source /opt/intel/sgxsdk/environment`

+Now you are ready to build enclave with SGX-EVM and wrapper around it.
+To do it, run:
+`make build`

+If you want to build SGX-EVM enclave only, run: `make sgx`

 ## Build & Run

 `cd libsgx_wrapper`